opixelum/brain-disk-gitbook/docs/glossary.md

 ### Application software

 Program designed to do a specific task other than an operation for the computer itself, like user-oriented tasks.
-Example: text editor, media player, ...
+Example: text editor, media player, etc.

 ## B